 At school, children are encouraged and rewarded for showing the VAAs and ACPs.
 All classes use ClassDojo to award points and share excellent examples of work and behaviour with parents.
 ClassDojo is free to use, and all parents can speak to their child’s class teacher to be provided with a unique activation code.
 ClassDojo can work on a computer, as well as an app for smartphones.
 Some of our parents have even used the app to create their own reward system at home (although there is an in-app charge for this feature).
 The children thoroughly enjoy this reward system and value the feedback, especially when it is shared with their parents!

 In celebration assemblies on a Friday, we have a special award called ‘Learner of the Week’.
 This award was created to specifically praise the use of VAAs and ACPs in school.
+In Year R, the children are rewarded with a VAA character certificate for that week.
+In KS2, the children are also rewarded half termly with Charter of Excellence Certificates.
+These consist of certificates linked to our ACPs: Meta Thinking, Linking, Creating, Realising and Analysing.

 How Can I Help at Home?